vinaygupta88/Python-Concept/Notes/Beginner.md

 ```

 <b>Task 4: </b>  a.
 Store following word meanings in python dictionary:<br>
         table:"a piece of furniture","list of facts & Figures"<br>
-        cat:"a small animal" <br>
+        cat:"a small animal" <br><br>
         b.  you are given a list of subjects for students, Assume one classroom is requireed for 1 subject.
 How many classrooma are needed by all students. <br>
         "python","Java","C++","python","javascript","java","python","java","C++","C"